TanishaKothari/ExploreEase/README.md

 8. Logout by clicking on your username and selecting "Logout".

 ## Database Structure
-The application uses a MySQL database to store user information and user input.
+The application uses a PostgreSQL database to store user information and user input.
 The database contains the following tables:
 - users: Stores user information such as the user's ID, username and hashed password.
 - user_input: Stores user input entered in the itinerary generation form until the user logs out.
 - saved_plans: Stores saved itineraries with user ID and plan ID.